jyojay/MONU_Project_4/README.md

 - Use of Tableau for data visualization components and comprehensive analysis

 ## Setup and Installation
+- PRIYA PRIYA
--
+- PRIYA
--
+- PRIYA
--
+- PRIYA
--
+- PRIYA
-- For data visualisation involved further cleansed data into smaller filetypes for use in Tableau, such that irrelevant data was removed and columns were relabelled for ease of comprehension
+- Data visualisation and analysis involved further cleansed data into smaller filetypes for use in Tableau, such that irrelevant data was removed and columns were relabelled for ease of comprehension
 - Designed each worksheet with a visualisation taken from the clean data sets and compiled into relevant dashboards
 - Created dashboards for each analysis and model created and differentiated data from
 - Wrote a comprehensive and detailed data analysis per each visualisation and an intepretation of the results